-Some of the companions of Odysseus are killed by Polyphemus while others managed to escape from the cave: those who survived are the embryos that the she-bear decided to develop and give birth to, i.e. the children who have passed the initiation.
-After the escape from the cave Odysseus feels the need to affirm and make known to the Cyclops his true identity and name, that is the new identity that he has obtained after the initiation ritual, reborn in one of his honourable ancestors: he is no longer “Nobody” but Odysseus son of Laertes.
+Some of the companions of Odysseus are killed by Polyphemus while others manages to escape from the cave: the survivors are the embryos that the she-bear has decided to develop and give birth to, i.e. the children who have passed the initiation.
+After the escape from the cave Odysseus feels the need to affirm and make known to the Cyclops his true identity and name, i.e. the new identity that he has obtained after the initiation ritual, reborn in one of his honourable ancestors: he is no longer “Nobody” but Odysseus son of Laertes.

-Maybe (I make a guess) our ancestors identified the sorceress/priestess as a bee because they no longer understood or remembered the symbolism/role of the she-bear (the child brought honey to the she-bear to feed her and be chosen, being symbolically one of her embryos: as such he also had to eat some of that honey, similarly to the embryos that are nourished by what the she-bear eats; he is like a fetus inside the womb/cave/burial mound and he must be reborn): at that point, who else could have been the recipient of that sweet gift if not adult bees?
+Maybe (I make a guess) our ancestors associated the sorceress/priestess with a bee because they no longer understood or remembered the symbolism/role of the she-bear (the child brought honey to the she-bear to feed her and be chosen, being symbolically one of her embryos: as such he also had to eat some of that honey, similarly to the embryos that are nourished by what the she-bear eats; he is like a fetus inside the womb/cave/burial mound and must be reborn): at that point, who else could have been the recipient of that sweet gift if not adult bees?
 And if this was the case, maybe they saw the burial mound as a sort of symbolic beehive where the child/bee had to go with his honey?
-Melissa (“bee”) nourished Zeus with honey, that is the same honey that the child who faced the initiation brought as a gift to her.
+Melissa (“bee”) nourished Zeus with honey, i.e. the same honey that the child who faced the initiation brought to her as a gift.